unum-cloud/NetworkXum/BenchGraphs/MacbookPro/README.md

 Most DBs don't have high-performance bulk I/O options.
 It means, that when you import the data there is no way to inform the DB about various properties of the imported dataset.
 Which in turn results in huge write-amplification.
-Combine this with inefficient and slow built-in compression and you prepare to give all your money to AWS!
+Combine this with inefficient and slow built-in compression and prepare to give all your money to AWS!

 ![Import Overhead - Total Bytes Written](Import_Overhead_-_Total_Bytes_Written.svg)